asdfjkl/pgn2anki/README.md

 then

-`./pgn2anki -pgn FILENAME.pgn -depth 5 -player White`
+`./pgn2anki --pgn FILENAME.pgn --depth 5 --player White`

 will take the first 5 moves from root of FILENAME.pgn and extract positions whenever White is to move.